HAWK beacon

-A HAWK beacon (High-Intensity Activated crossWalK beacon) is a traffic control device used to stop road traffic and allow pedestrians to cross safely.
-It is officially known as a pedestrian hybrid beacon.
+A HAWK beacon (high-intensity activated crosswalk beacon) or pedestrian hybrid beacon is a traffic control device used to stop vehicular traffic and allow pedestrians to cross safely.
 The purpose of a HAWK beacon is to allow protected pedestrian crossings, stopping vehicular traffic only as needed.
 The HAWK beacon is a type of traffic control alternative to traffic control signals and/or where an intersection does not meet traffic signal warrants.

 A HAWK beacon is used only for marked crosswalks.
 A similar hybrid beacon, called "emergency-vehicle hybrid beacons" are allowed at driveways of emergency service buildings such as fire stations.

 History

 The first beacon was developed in Tucson, Arizona by Transportation Administrator R. B. Nassi, and installed in 2000.
 After being inspired by a trip to Bristol where he saw a pelican crossing, he developed a prototype and his wife suggested the abbreviation HAWK.
 Prior to its full implementation, the HAWK beacon was categorized as an experimental device.
 At the time, United States transportation agencies that wanted to use the HAWK signal were required to obtain interim approval from the Federal Highway Administration (FHWA).
 The interim approval also required the agencies to collect and submit data on the effectiveness of the device.
 The device was fully implemented when it was included in the 2009 edition of the Manual on Uniform Traffic Control Devices (MUTCD) as a pedestrian hybrid beacon.